-Caring for your skin is important when you have lymphoedema.
-You can do several things to protect it.
+Caring for your skin is important when you have swelling (lymphoedema).
+You can do several things to protect the skin.

 Why you need to care for your skin

-When you have lymphoedema, you need to look after your skin.
+You need to look after your skin if you have swelling caused by a build up of lymph fluid (lymphoedema).
 Any injury or infection can make the swelling worse.

 This is because injury or infection can cause more damage to the lymphatic system in the area.